Grace-JingXiao/learngit/readme.txt

 Git is a distributed version system.
-Git is free software distributed under the GPL.
-Git has a mutable index called stage.
+Git is free software distributed under the GPL. bug fixed Git has a mutable index called stage.
 Git tracks changes.
 master final commit
+from dev changed